 Thank you for your interest in the Department of Family and Community Medicine, at the OU-TU School of Community Medicine!
 This is a very exciting time in family medicine, and at OU-Tulsa.
 Our mission is to provide the highest quality care, have the most satisfied patients, develop the most prepared residents, and create the healthiest communities.
 Those are lofty goals, and our clinic and residency program have undergone massive improvements to reach them.
 The addition of new faculty and a renewed commitment to high quality education from our highly experienced faculty has been a key component in our success.

-Using the lessons gathered by national leaders in practice transformation, we have implemented a “Clinic First” model of care and training in the Tulsa track.
+Using the lessons gathered by national leaders in practice transformation, we have implemented a “Clinic First” model of care and training.
 Outstanding primary care physicians should be equipped first and foremost to provide outstanding outpatient care, so our clinic has become the centerpiece of our residency training.
 Utilizing an innovative residency schedule we call the mini-block model, we have been able to improve continuity of care, build our residents’ competence and efficiency in the ambulatory setting from day one of residency, and enhance our residents’ sense of wellbeing.

 Our main goal is to be forward thinking, and prepare you to be the family medicine doctor who will lead your community, urban/suburban or rural, into future health.
 We would love to speak with applicants who are looking for a program committed to continuous quality improvement.